UK's drive to be offshore hub for Chinese currency gains pace

 With Britain's financial services industry accounting for about 8 percent of gross domestic product and battling to recover from the global financial crisis, winning business from China has become particularly important for the UK government.

-It stole a march on European rivals in early 2012 when - to great fanfare - Chancellor George Osborne launched a working party to develop London as an offshore yuan centre.
+It stole a march on European rivals in early 2012 when - to great fanfare - finance minister George Osborne launched a working party to develop London as an offshore yuan centre.

 But while yuan foreign exchange trading and trade finance grew rapidly in the first half of 2013, development of a yuan bond market has struggled, a report by Bourse Consult, released by the City of London lobby group, on Thursday showed.